 The historical results set forth below do not indicate results expected for any future periods.
-The summary financial data set forth below are qualified in their entirety by, and should be read in conjunction with, "Management's Discussion and Analysis of Financial Condition and Results of Operations of Athena" and the audited combined carve-out financial statements of Athena, the unaudited condensed combined carve-out interim financial statements of Athena and the notes related thereto included elsewhere in this information statement.
+The summary financial data set forth below are qualified in their entirety by, and should be read in conjunction with, the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations of Athena" and the audited combined carve-out financial statements of Athena and the notes related thereto included elsewhere in this information statement.